What they do

 Required registration and licensing

-To work as a wall and floor tiler within the construction industry you will need to obtain a Construction Induction Card (commonly known as a “white card”) authorised by the WorkSafe Division, Department of Mines, Industry Regulation and Safety.
+To work as a wall and floor tiler within the construction industry, you will need to obtain a Construction Induction Card (also known as a “White Card”) from a registered training organisation authorised by the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.